bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 [The Bevy Community](https://bevyengine.org/community/) has reached relative consensus that we should have a more regular, more predictable release schedule.
 One where large features can't gum up the system.

 From now on, we will cut releases _approximately_ once every three months (as an upper bound ... sometimes we might release early if it makes sense).
 After the end of a release cycle, we will start preparing to cut a release.
 If there are small tweaks that need to be made or "life happens" ... we will happily postpone releases.
-But we won't hold releases back for "big ticket" items any more.
+But we won't hold releases back for "big ticket" items anymore.

 We are balancing a lot of different concerns here:
 * Building trust with Bevy contributors that their changes will land in a timely manner